jacobwilliams/finterp/README.md

 ## Nearest Neighbor Interpolation

-The library also includes a `nearest_interp_1d` class for 1D nearest neighbor interpolation.
-The interface is the same as `linear_interp_1d`.
+The library also includes classes for nearest neighbor interpolation (`nearest_interp_1d`, `nearest_interp_2d`, ...).
+The interfaces are the same as for the linear classes.

 ## Documentation